Bitpanda Ecosystem Token (BEST) Trading Up 1.7% This Week

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Bitpanda Ecosystem Token launched on July 9th, 2019.
+Bitpanda Ecosystem Token’s genesis date was July 9th, 2019.
 Bitpanda Ecosystem Token’s total supply is 794,756,875 tokens and its circulating supply is 728,403,299 tokens.
-Bitpanda Ecosystem Token’s official Twitter account is @bitpanda and its Facebook page is accessible here.
 The Reddit community for Bitpanda Ecosystem Token is https://reddit.com/r/bitpanda.
 Bitpanda Ecosystem Token’s official message board is blog.bitpanda.com/en/tag/best.
-Bitpanda Ecosystem Token’s official website is www.bitpanda.com/en/best.
+Bitpanda Ecosystem Token’s official Twitter account is @bitpanda and its Facebook page is accessible here.
+The official website for Bitpanda Ecosystem Token is www.bitpanda.com/en/best.

 It will play a vital role in Bitpanda’s global expansion and in making its vision of changing the rules of investing a reality.
 BEST is the fuel of the Bitpanda ecosystem, which means that the Bitpanda platform, the Bitpanda Global Exchange and future products like the Bitpanda Launchpad will make heavy use of incorporating it and offering users, who hold it, exclusive rewards and perks.”